 Our MFA in Creative Writing

 Founded in 2002, the Graduate Program in Creative Writing offers a two-year Master of Fine Arts Degree in the areas of fiction and poetry.
 Though small—we typically admit six new students each year—the MFA is just one part of a vibrant writing community including seven post-graduate fellows, former fellows and alums, PhD candidates in contemporary literature, and a host of other artists and writers living and working in Madison.
-Ranked third in the nation overall by Poets & Writers magazine for the past two years, our MFA is truly unique in that we have an "alternating genre" admissions policy: we accept fiction applications in the fall/early winter of odd-numbered years, and poetry applications in the fall/early winter of even-numbered years.
+Ranked third in the nation overall by Poets & Writers magazine for the past three years, our MFA is truly unique in that we have an "alternating genre" admissions policy: we accept fiction applications in the fall/early winter of odd-numbered years, and poetry applications in the fall/early winter of even-numbered years.
 This allows us to provide an almost unrivaled 2-to-1 student/teacher ratio that gives each class of students the full attention of the faculty in their genre for two solid years.

 All of our MFA candidates receive generous financial aid, the ability to develop editorial skills by working for the MFA-run literary journal Devil's Lake, the opportunity to teach courses both in Creative Writing and English Composition, and a year of teacher-training and support.
 Our MFAs also have the opportunity to take workshops in other genres, including fiction, poetry, creative nonfiction, playwriting, and screenwriting.
 While cross-genre writing certainly isn't mandatory, many of our students report that taking workshops outside their primary area not only improves their writing in multiple genres, but also leads to even greater camaraderie among all the writers in the program.